Bert Flugelman: Career

 However, a particular sculpture created in 1971, comprising six tetrahedrons, proved to be a turning point in his career.
-First shown at Hawthorn Art Gallery, they were subsequently exhibited at several locations in ensuing years.
-A 1972 exhibition at the ? [sic] Gallery in Sydney was also significant.
+First shown at Hawthorn Art Gallery, it was subsequently exhibited at several locations in ensuing years.
+A 1972 exhibition at the Watters Gallery in Sydney was also significant.

 In 1972, Flugelman moved to Adelaide.
 From 1972 to 1983, Flugelman was a lecturer at the South Australian School of Art, and subsequently became head of sculpture.
 During this period, he completed some of his most famous work, in particular Tetrahedra, also known as Festival Sculpture (1974/5), at the Adelaide Festival Centre; Spheres, popularly known as the Mall's Balls (1977), in Rundle Mall, Adelaide; and Cones (1982), at the National Gallery of Australia in Canberra.
 Tetrahedra consists of seven tetrahedra made of shiny polished stainless steel, and reflects the 1970s Australian modernist style of the Adelaide Festival Centre.
 During this period, he also lectured at the City Art Institute in Sydney (now UNSW Art & Design).

 From 1984 to 1990, Flugelman was senior lecturer and fellow at the School of Creative Arts, University of Wollongong.
 In 1991, he was made professorial fellow at the university, and in 1995 received an honorary Doctorate of Creative Art (Honoris Causa).
 In 1997, he received the Australia Council, Visual Arts/Craft Fund, Emeritus Award.

 In 2008, a hard-bound survey of his post-1968 sculptures, primarily his stainless-steel work, was published by The Watermark Press.
 It was written by Emeritus Professor Peter Pinson (whose Sydney art gallery represented Flugelman), with photography by David Perry.
 The book was designed by Harry Williamson.